11.16.2008

 Loved these recent videos of Eleuthera hosted by Nick Guilarte, Lance-O and Lexi.
 The show is produced under the moniker of "Island Hoppers."
 A good chunk of the production is dedicated to surfing on Eleuthera; Surfer's Beach near Gregory Town in particular.

-I was going to try and shoot all the major Eleuthera beaches but have come to find a number of them aren't near as worthy as others and probably shouldn't be suggested unless you plan on being on Eleuthera for months and don't have anything better to do.
-And I've found other beaches that have been missed.
-I now pay more attention to what I see on the Eleuthera satellite map and what I'm told by the local Eleutherans than anyone else -- they're the best beachologists
+I was going to try and shoot all the major beaches but have come to find a number of them aren't near as worthy as others and probably shouldn't be suggested unless you plan on being on the island for months and don't have anything better to do.
+I've found other beaches that have been missed.
+I now pay more attention to what I see on the satellite map and what I am told by the local Eleutherans than anyone else -- they are the best beachologists

 So if you're planning on going surfing on Eleuthera, be sure to check out Island Hopper's Surfer's Beach video.
 Cowabunga dude!